Samhithgb/MapReduce/README.md

 The implementation currently already takes care of multiple worker processes and their communication of the states to master.
 The master periodically checks for the status of the workers.
 This is a multi-process environment and each worker is a new process.
-After the Mappers are succesfully launched and completed, we start the reducers.
+After the Mappers are successfully launched and completed, we start the reducers.

-Verification :  The test cases that are run include :
+Verification:  The test cases that are run include :
-1. Word Count : Count the number of occurences of a word accross multiple files.
+1. Word Count: Count the number of occurrences of a word across multiple files.
-2. Character Count : Compute the character count of all the words occuring across all the input files.
+2. Character Count: Compute the character count of all the words occurring across all the input files.
-3. Vowel Count : Compute the number of vowels occuring in all the words appending across the input files.
+3. Vowel Count: Compute the number of vowels occurring in all the words appending across the input files.

 # Summary/ Brief Description: